muammar/centerfinder/README.md

 }
 ```

-*Note:* As for now, the script prepares two input files with the rotations
+*Note:* The script prepares two input files with the rotations needed to do
-needed to do one- and two- body interactions, and the CASSCF input file for the
+one- and two- body interactions, as well as the CASSCF and CCSD input.
+I will
-former one.
-I am preparing the CASSCF section for the two-body interactions.
+generalize more this script in the coming time.

 ## Requirements